rumkin/plant/packages/plant/readme.md

 requires modules for http, https, WebSocket or anything else to provide transport layer.
 In this example http is used and `@plant/http2` should be installed (`npm i @plant/http`).

+> ⚠️ Note that default CSP header value is `default-src: 'self'; child-src: 'none'`.
+> This will prevent web page from loading any external resource at all.
+> Set minimal required CSP on your own.
+Read about [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) on Mozilla Developer Network

 ```javascript
 const createServer = require('@plant/http')